Grawnya/boutique-ado/README.md

 * `heroku login`
 * `heroku config:set DISABLE_COLLECTSTATIC=1 --app boutique-ado-pp5`, where `boutique-ado-pp5` is the name of the app on heroku.
 * Set the `ALLOWED_HOSTS` to the heroku link and also `localhost` so the website can still be accessed via gitpod.
+* Make your final commit and type `git push heroku main` to deploy the website.